Mosque shooter a white nationalist seeking revenge

 Throughout the manifesto, the theme he returns to most often is conflict between people of European descent and Muslims, often framing it in terms of the Crusades.

-He wrote that the episode that pushed him toward violence took place in 2017 while he was touring through Western Europe.
+Among his hate-filled statements is a claim that he was motivated toward violence by an episode that occurred in 2017 while he was touring through Western Europe.
 That was when an Uzbek man drove a truck into a crowd of people in Stockholm, killing five.
-The Australian was particularly enraged by the death of an 11-year-old Swedish girl in the attack.

-He said his desire for violence grew when he arrived in France, where he became enraged by the sight of immigrants in the cities and towns he visited.
+He said his desire for violence grew when he arrived in France, where he said he was offended by the sight of immigrants in the cities and towns he visited.

-And so he began to plot his attack.
-Three months ago, he started planning to target Christchurch.
-He claimed not to be a direct member of any organization or group, though he said he has donated to many nationalist groups.
-He also claimed he contacted an anti-immigration group called the reborn Knights Templar and got the blessing of Anders Breivik for the attack.
+Three months ago, he said, he started planning to target Christchurch.
+He said he has donated to many nationalist groups, but claimed not to be a direct member of any organization.
+However, he admitted contacts with an anti-immigration group called the reborn Knights Templar and said he got the approval of Anders Breivik for the attack, a claim that has not been verified.

 Breivik is a right-wing Norwegian extremist who killed 77 people in Oslo and a nearby island in 2011.
 Breivik’s lawyer Oeystein Storrvik told Norway’s VG newspaper that his client, who is in prison, has “very limited contacts with the surrounding world, so it seems very unlikely that he has had contact” with the New Zealand gunman.

-The gunman had a long wish list for what he hoped the attack would achieve.
-He hoped it would reduce immigration by intimidating immigrants.
-He hoped to drive a wedge between NATO and the Turkish people.
-He hoped to further polarize and destabilize the West.
-And he hoped to create more conflict over gun laws in the U.S., thus leading to a civil war that would ultimately result in a separation of races.
+The gunman rambled on about the supposed aims for the attack, which included reducing immigration by intimidating immigrants and driving a wedge between NATO and the Turkish people.
+He also said he hoped to further polarize and destabilize the West, and spark a civil war in the United States that would ultimately result in a separation of races.
+The attack has had the opposite impact, with condemnation of the bloodshed pouring in from all quarters of the globe, and calls for unity against hatred and violence.

-Though he claimed not to be a Nazi, in the video he livestreamed of the shooting the number 14 is seen on his rifle.
-That may be a reference to the “14 Words,” a white supremacist slogan attributed in part to Adolf Hitler’s “Mein Kampf,” according to the Southern Poverty Law Center.
+The gunman used various hate symbols associated with the Nazis and white supremacy.
+For instance, the number 14 is seen on his rifle, a possible reference to the “14 Words,” a white supremacist slogan attributed in part to Adolf Hitler’s “Mein Kampf,” according to the Southern Poverty Law Center.
 He also used the symbol of the Schwarze Sonne, or black sun, which “has become synonymous with myriad far-right groups who traffic in neo-Nazi,” according to the center.

 His victims, he wrote, were chosen because he saw them as invaders who would replace the white race.
 He predicted he would feel no remorse for their deaths.
-And in the video he livestreamed of his shooting, no remorse can be seen or heard.
-Instead, he simply says: “Let’s get this party started.”
+And in the video he livestreamed of his shooting, no remorse can be seen or heard as he sprays terrified worshippers with bullets again and again, sometimes firing at people he has already cut down.

-Then he picks up his gun, storms into the mosque, and cuts down one innocent life after another.

-When it is over, he climbs back into his car, where he has left his music playing — the song “Fire” by the English rock band The Crazy World of Arthur Brown.
-And right after the singer bellows, “I am the god of hellfire!” the gunman drives away.
+The gunman — a licensed gun owner who bought the five guns used in the shootings legally — left a scene of carnage that shocked the nation, and the world.
+It was, in the words of New Zealand Prime Minister Jacinda Ardern “one of New Zealand’s darkest days.”